imonikaofficial/ICT2203/README.md

 -h, --help | Show help message
--c, --channel | Set the Wi-Fi channel to scan/attack -a, --attack | Set to * for all clients or specify a target MAC address
+-c, --channel | Set the Wi-Fi channel to scan/attack -a, --attack | Set to * for all clients or specify a target MAC address 📌 Examples
+Scan for clients on channel 6: sudo python wifideauth.py -c 6
+Deauth all clients on channel 8: sudo python wifideauth.py -c 8 -a *
+Deauth a specific client:
+sudo python wifideauth.py -c 11 -a 2C:D0:66:A3:6E:39